darkcom109/darkcom109/README.md

 ### 🖥️ Deployed Applications
 - https://blackstarfleet.com - A production-ready landing page for Black Star Fleet, a car rental company that specialises in Mercedes vehicles
-- https://celestegrity.vercel.app/ - A landing page I designed during my time as a software engineer operations intern at Celestegrity
+- https://celestegrity.vercel.app/ - A landing page I designed during my time as a technical operations intern at Celestegrity
 ###

 ### 🌐 Connect with Me